PasswordTextBox — Smart UI JavaScript API

 "top"

-<smart-password-text-box tooltip-position='left'></smart-password-text-box>
+<smart-password-text-box tooltip-position="left"></smart-password-text-box>

-const passwordtextbox = document.querySelector('smart-password-text-box');
+const el = document.querySelector('smart-password-text-box');

-const passwordtextbox = document.querySelector('smart-password-text-box');
+const el = document.querySelector('smart-password-text-box');

-let tooltipPosition = passwordtextbox.tooltipPosition;
+const tooltipPosition = el.tooltipPosition;

 Specifies a custom template for rendering the tooltip’s content, allowing you to define the layout, formatting, and dynamic data within the tooltip.
 This enables greater control over the appearance and behavior of the tooltip beyond the default content.